 Red Rice, Abbots Ann, Andover

-Leased from the family of Thomas Best who died in 1886, Henry lived here until his wife Emily [nee Boulger] died in 1897, so in 1900 he decided to move to Audleys Wood, just south of Basingstoke.
+Leased from the family of Thomas Best who died in 1886, Henry lived here until soon after his wife Emily [née Boulger] died in 1897.
+In 1900 he moved to Audleys Wood, just south of Basingstoke.

 Red Rice was a fine Georgian home with a sporting estate, so that he could indulge his passion for shooting.
 It was said to have been the hideaway of one of Charles II’s mistresses.